uplandwave/Nirmata-Mahasura/README.md

 ## Camera

 The Camera Script allows the Camera to act using different functions.
 Most importantly, the Camera will attach itself to the "Active" player.
 The active player will always be the player being controlled, so on each computer the active player will be different.
-Once there is no more active player, the camera will switch to a stagnant position overviewing the whole map.
+Once there is no more active player, the camera will switch to a stagnant position showing overview the whole map.
 This allows players who have been defeated to see the rest of the living players until the game eventually ends.

 ```C#
     void Update()